estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	OTHER	"	2	punct
+1	OTHER	(	2	punct

-2	PER	Dominaator	0	root
+2	PER	Nedzvetski	0	root

-3	OTHER	"	2	punct
+3	OTHER	)	2	punct

 has_ner: True